Krusty84/Teamcenter_WSDL_SOAP/README.md

-There are the little snippets for consuming Teamcenter services via a WSDL within this repository
+There is the little snippet for consuming Teamcenter services via a WSDL within this repository